Safari activities in Queen Elizabeth national park

 Road transport

-Queen Elizabeth national park can also be accessed from Bwindi impenetrable national park via Ishasha sector in the southern part of Queen Elizabeth national park which takes about 3 to 4 hours drive.
+Queen Elizabeth National Park can also be accessed from Bwindi Impenetrable National Park via the Ishasha sector in the southern part of Queen Elizabeth National Park, which takes about 3 to 4 hours to drive.

 Air transport